filecoin-project/specs/content/glossary/_index.md

 The algorithm(s) and logic needed so that the state of the blockchain is agreed across all nodes in the network.

-## Consensus fault slashing
+## Consensus Fault Slashing

 Consensus Fault Slashing is the penalty that a miner incurs for committing consensus faults.
 This penalty is applied to miners that have acted maliciously against the network's consensus functionality.

 ## Cron Actor

-The _Cron Actor_ is a scheduler actor that runs critical functions at every epoch.
+The [_Cron Actor_](sysactors) is a scheduler actor that runs critical functions at every epoch.

 ## Deal

-Two participants in the Filecoin network can enter into a _deal_ in which one party contracts the services of the other for a given price agreed between the two.
+Two participants in the Filecoin network can enter into a [_deal_](storage_market#deal-flow) in which one party contracts the services of the other for a given price agreed between the two.
 The Filecoin specification currently details _storage deals_ (in which one party agrees to store data for the other for a specified length of time) and _retrieval deals_ (in which one party agrees to transmit specified data to the other).

 ## Deal Quality Multiplier